Gauri Khan

-Khan is also an interior designer who has designed spaces for high-profile individuals such as Mukesh Ambani, Roberto Cavalli and Ralph Lauren, as well as celebrities.
-In 2018, Khan was named as one of Fortune magazine's "50 Most Powerful Women".
+In 2013, Khan launched Gauri Khan Designs, an interior design studio that has completed projects for several residential and commercial clients, including public figures.
+She opened an "Experience Centre" in Delhi in 2025 to showcase design work.
+Media reports note that her design fees for residential projects range from ₹30 lakh to over ₹5 crore.
+In 2018, Khan was included in Fortune magazine's "50 Most Powerful Women".

 Early life

-Khan was born as Gauri Chhibber in Delhi to Punjabi Hindu parents Savita and Colonel Ramesh Chandra Chhibber who belong to Hoshiarpur.
+Gauri Chhibber was born in Delhi to Punjabi Hindu family of Savita and Colonel Ramesh Chandra Chibber who belong to Hoshiarpur.
 She was raised in the suburbs of Panchsheel Park, Delhi.
-She completed her schooling at Loreto Convent School, completed high school from Modern School Vasant Vihar, New Delhi, and graduated from Lady Shri Ram College with B.A.
+She completed her schooling at Loreto Convent School, completed high school at Modern School Vasant Vihar, New Delhi, and graduated from Lady Shri Ram College with a B.A.
 (Hons.) in History.
-She also completed a six-month course in fashion design from the National Institute of Fashion Technology and learnt tailoring due to her father's garment business.
+She also completed a six-month course in fashion design from the National Institute of Fashion Technology and learned tailoring due to her father's garment business.

 Career

-In 2002, Khan and her husband Shah Rukh Khan established the film production and distribution company Red Chillies Entertainment.
+In 2002, Gauri Khan and her husband Shah Rukh Khan established the film production and distribution company Red Chillies Entertainment.
 It was transformed from the now defunct Dreamz Unlimited which the couple first established in 1999.
 She serves as co-chairperson and the main producer of all the films produced under the banner.
 The first film she produced was Farah Khan's directorial debut Main Hoon Na.
 The film performed well at the box office, becoming the second highest-grossing film of the year.
 She also made a guest appearance in one of the films she has produced Om Shanti Om (2007).

-She is managed by the Bottomline Media, and close confidante and friend Tanaaz Bhatia from NYC.
+She is managed by Bottomline Media, and close confidante and friend named Tanaaz Bhatia from NYC.
 Khan also designed a fashion collection titled 'Cocktails and Dreams' for Satya Paul in 2016.